 More of a flat-handle road bike than a strict commuter, this bike from GT will let you get to work quickly with a light load, and will be equally at home on bike paths and roads, and just as good for family rides as fitness training.
 Looking for a way to store your gear on the road?
 Toss on a seat collar with rack eyelets or you can rock a messenger bag or backpack to transport all your goodies.

-Currently on sale for $439.99 puts this solidly below most road bikes, but you won’t be sacrificing much performance.
+The GT Grade is currently on sale for $439.99 putting this low entry cost well below most road bikes, without sacrificing much performance.

 Diamondback Insight 2 Disc Bike

 The Insight 2 Disc from Diamondback will appeal to riders for the exact opposite reason that you might be interested in the Trace EXC: because it’s an affordable, yet capable, entry-level urban bike.
 The 8-speed drivetrain and rigid fork bring the cost down compared to many of the other options.

 Just because it’s affordable doesn’t mean it’s not a good bike, though.
 Mechanical disc brakes give you good stopping power, and the rack and fender mounts make it easy to turn this simple bike into a commuting machine.

 Charge hasn’t made a huge name for itself in the States yet, but you can expect to see more of them on the streets as time goes on.
 Their urban bikes are built to be simple, easy to maintain, and versatile on the road.
 The Grater 2’s rigid fork, 2×9 drivetrain, included fenders, and hydraulic disc brakes make this a great commuter, and there aren’t any extraneous extras to drive the price up.

 At $760, it’s not the cheapest bike out there, but it’s a great option for someone looking to upgrade or start commuting with something they won’t want to trade in within the first year.
 And its minimal styling will appeal to urban riders with an understated aesthetic preference.